DEGIRO review

 FX: the quiet cost that compounds

 DEGIRO charges 0.25% on currency conversions.
-If you deposit EUR and buy a USD-listed ETF, that’s 0.25% on every single purchase.
-On a €500/month DCA plan, that’s ~€15/year just in FX — before spreads.
+If you deposit EUR and buy a USD-listed ETF, that’s 0.25% on every single purchase — applied at the point of each trade via Auto FX.
+On a €500/month DCA plan buying USD-denominated assets, that’s ~€15/year in FX alone before spreads.

 Full fee walkthrough: DEGIRO fees explained · Study: how fees compound over time